DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/jenkins-integration.md

 Since Jenkins is deployed on a physical machine or virtual machine, some Kubernetes (K8s) based functionalities may not be available after integration.

-- The application workbench places pipelines in a folder named after the WorkspaceID, which may cause existing pipelines to be undiscoverable and not displayed on the workbench interface.
+- The Workbench places pipelines in a folder named after the WorkspaceID, which may cause existing pipelines to be undiscoverable and not displayed on the workbench interface.
 - All configurations based on casc will become invalid, including SonarQube integration and global email settings.
 - If Jenkins is not running using KubernetesCloud, related syntax will become invalid, requiring manual adjustments to the Jenkinsfile.